microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/4-bot-service.md

 ### Grant application permssion to tenant

-As we use application permissions we have to grant the application permissions to our tenant:
+For the application permissions to take effect, we have to grant the application permissions to our tenant:

 ```powershell
 az ad app permission admin-consent
     --id cccccccc-cccc-cccc-cccc-cccccccccccc
 ```

-If the command ran command run successful we shouldn't see any output text in our console.
+If the command run successfully, we shouldn't see any output text in our console.

 ### Create App Secret

-Next we create an App Secret for our App Registration, that our recording bot application will use as a password.
-The secret we generate will be valid for 1 year then a new password needs to be created.
+Next we create an App Secret for our App Registration.
+The bot application will uses this secret to authenticate.
+The secret we generate will be valid for 1 year, after that we have to create a new secret.

 ```powershell
 az ad app credential reset